axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

 layout->addWidget(debugTextEdit);
 window.setLayout(layout);
 ```

-Then there's this part.
-It doesn't do much; it simply checks whether command line arguments have been passed.
-If they have, the `firstConnect` function is called.
+This code block creates a GUI with several widgets using the Qt library.

+The widgets created are:
+- `outputLabel`: a `QLabel` widget with the text "Enter message:"
+- `inputLineEdit`: a` QLineEdit` widget for the user to enter text
+- `sendButton`: a `QPushButton` widget with the text "Send"
+- `inputLabel`: a `QLabel` widget with the text "Received messages:"
+- `receivedTextEdit`: a `QPlainTextEdit` widget for displaying received messages.
+It is set to read-only, has a maximum block count of 100, - and is able to display multiple lines of text.
+- `debugLabel`: a `QLabel` widget with the text "Debug messages:"
+- `debugTextEdit`: a `QPlainTextEdit` widget for displaying debug messages.
+It is set to read-only, has a maximum height of 110 pixels, has a maximum block count of 100, and is styled with red text.

+The widgets are then added to a `QVBoxLayout`, which is a vertical layout manager that arranges the widgets vertically.
+Finally, the layout is set as the layout for the window widget.

 ```cpp
 if (argc == 3)
     client.firstConnect(argv[1], atoi(argv[2]));
 ```

-This snippet creates a connection between a `QTcpSocket` and the `TcpClient` object.
-When a new connection is made, it prints the peer address and sets up a signal-slot connection to read incoming data from all connected sockets.
-The code is a lambda function that is executed when a new connection is made that takes a `QTcpSocket` pointer as its argument.
-This function first prints the peer address of the socket using `qDebug()`.
-It then appends the same information to the `debugTextEdit` using `appendPlainText()`.
-Finally, it sets up a signal-slot connection between the socket's `readyRead` signal and the `readFromAll` slot of the `TcpClient` object using the `QObject::connect()` function.
+Then there's this part.
+It doesn't do much; it simply checks whether command line arguments have been passed.
+If they have, the `firstConnect` function is called.

 ```cpp
 QObject::connect(&client, &TcpClient::newConnection, [&](QTcpSocket *socket)
 {